ryohma0510/docker_rails_spring_mysql_template/README.md

 Default password is set to be "password".
 You may change the mysql password as you like.

+Remember that you must set any of these environment variables below.

+- MYSQL_ROOT_PASSWORD
+- MYSQL_ALLOW_EMPTY_PASSWORD
+- MYSQL_RANDOM_ROOT_PASSWORD

+For more details, you may reffer to [https://hub.docker.com/_/mysql/](https://hub.docker.com/_/mysql/)

 ### how to execute rails command

 You can use rails command on spring container like below

 ```
-$ docker-compose exec spring < commadn you want to use >
+$ docker-compose exec spring < command you want to use >

 ex.)
 $ docker-compose exec spring rails db:migrate